DimitriGol/Logic-Gate-Terminal-Program/README.md

 # Logic-Gate-Terminal-Program

-This project will show my understanding of logic gates to make a logic gate program.
+This project will show my understanding of logic gates to make a logic gate program in the termninal (with no fancy visuals).

 **The program does the following:**
 * Takes two inputs